 Rejected Cards, Charge-Backs, and Late Fees

-Think about what will happen if their payment bounces or they do a charge-back on what they already paid to you.
+Think about what will happen if their payment bounces or they do a charge-back on what they already paid to you for their coaching sessions.

-Usually you will have a term for late fees, collection costs, and attorney fees.
-Late fees have a maximum allowed in some areas, so check local law.
-You may also expressly state that they will no longer receive services or will be removed from the program if their payments stop.
-If you don’t allow refunds, you need to state why, such as because you have reserved a spot in your limited calendar that cannot be easily filled.
+Usually, you will have a term for late fees, collection costs, and attorney fees.
+Late fees have a maximum allowed in some areas, so check what local law requires.
+You may also expressly state that they will no longer receive services or will be removed from the coaching schedule and program if their payments stop.
+If you have a no refund policy for coaching services, you need to state why, such as because you have reserved a spot in your limited calendar that cannot be easily filled.